muziejus/transverse/index.md

 * ———, “The Solution of a Problem Relating to the Geometry of Position,” in _Graph Theory 1736–1936_, ed.
 Norman Biggs, E. Keith Lloyd, and Robin J.
   Wilson (Oxford: Clarendon Press, 1976)
-* Donna Haraway, “Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective," in *Simians, Cyborgs, and Women: The Reinvention of Nature* (New York: Routledge, 1991).
+* Donna Haraway, *Simians, Cyborgs, and Women: The Reinvention of Nature* (New York: Routledge, 1991).
 * N. Katherine Hayles, _How We Think: Digital Media and Contemporary Technogenesis_ (Chicago: University of Chicago Press, 2012).
 * Homer, _The Odyssey_, trans.
 Emily Wilson (New York: Norton, 2017).
+* Teresa de Lauretis, “_Nightwood_ and the ‘Terror of Uncertain Signs,’” _Critical Inquiry_ 34:S2 (2008), S117–S129.
 * Kevin Lynch, _The Image of the City_ (Cambridge: MIT Press, 1960).
+* Jane Marcus, “Laughing at Leviticus: _Nightwood_ as Woman’s Circus Epic,” _Cultural Critique_ 13 (1989), 143–190.
 * Doreen Massey, _For Space_ (Los Angeles: Sage, 2005).
 * Thomas Pynchon, _The Crying of Lot 49_ [1965] (New York: Perennial, 1986).
 * Amy D. Wells, “La cartographie comme outil d’analyse litteraire : des cartes